Spider-Man on the cover of Amazing Fantasy #15 (1962)

 The Amazing Spider-Man #121

 The death of Gwen Stacy.
-Often cited as the end of the Silver Age of comics.
+Often called the end of the Silver Age.

 4. 1984